idvorkin/idvorkin.github.io/_d/manager_question_deep_dive.md

 - Best discussion on the topic [Tech Lead vs Architect](/software-leadership-roles)
 - Physical world vs Software:
   - Structural Engineer
-    - MSFT Software Archtiect
+    - MSFT Software Architect
     - Though shall not pass.
     - Enforce "Building Code" - Beam must be 1 foot thick.
 No variance, no pass.
 Built for the average.
-  - Physical Architect == Convert Customer Desire (Product Owner) into a maintable buildable system (tech lead, engineering manger).
+  - Physical Architect == Convert Customer Desire (Product Owner) into a maintainable buildable system (tech lead, engineering manger).
     - Should be owned by the team.
     - Knows the reality of the system better then Structural Engineer.
 - The gaps - inexperienced, (or lazy) teams